calmm-js/partial.lenses/README.md

 properties of the object are set to the context via the lenses of the template.
 `undefined` is treated as the equivalent of empty or non-existent in both directions.

+**NOTE** In order for a lens created with `L.pick` to work in a predictable manner, the given lenses must operate on independent parts of the data structure.
+As a trivial example, if you would define `L.pick({x: "same", y:
+"same"})`, then both of the resulting object properties, `x` and `y`, address the same property of the underlying object, so writing through the lens will give unpredictable results.

 Note that, when set, `L.pick` simply ignores any properties that the given template doesn't mention.
 Note that the underlying data structure need not be